 The amount of a corporation’s assets belonging to its shareholders (both common and preferred) after allowance for any prior claims.

-A building or online market where stocks and shares are traded publicly.
+A market where stocks and shares are traded publicly.

 Tax-Free Savings Account (TFSA)